sanny2025/ShoeKart-/README.md

 ---
 ## </> Technologies Used
  🎯**Frontend**
--	**HTML5:** For the website's structure and semantic markup.
+-	**HTML5:** For the website's structure and content..
--	**CSS:** For styling, including Flexbox for a responsive layout and smooth animations.
+-	**CSS:** For styling and design, including Flexbox and Grid for a responsive layout.
--	**JavaScript:** For all interactive functionalities, including shopping cart logic and dynamic content updates
+-	**JavaScript:** For all interactive functionalities, including shopping cart logic and dynamic content.
+To manage all interactive features, such as adding items to the cart and updating the display.
 ---
 ## ⚙️ Tools
 - **Git**
 - **Github**
 - **Vscode**
+---
+## 🏆 Contributions
+- Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.
 ---
 ## ☎️ Contact
 - 🖂 **Email:** sayedsanny045@gmail.com